Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 No matter how careful you are eventually your phone or else might get soaked.
 If it is with seawater, as soon as possible, get it in a thin freshwater layer and dry it.
 Removing the salt of the seawater must be your first goal, as it can be the most damaging.
 Even waterproof phones can short circuit when dry if you have salt rests in the charging port, for example.

-If the gadget itself is not waterproof, switch it off, dry the outside, if possible remove the battery, sake it to try to make any water in come out, use the corner of a towel or cloth to absorb further, you can even use a plastic bag, suck out the air to create a vacuum effect to extract more water from the inside.
-Finally put the gadget in a small air tight lunchbox with rice or moisture absorbing bags (those silica bags you can find in different products).
-Alternatively put it in a bowl of rice and next to the dehumidifier.
+If the gadget itself is not waterproof, switch it off, dry the outside, if possible remove the battery, sake it to try to make any water come out, use the corner of a towel or cloth to absorb further, you can even use a plastic bag, suck out the air to create a vacuum effect to extract more water from the inside.
+Finally put the gadget in a small air-tight lunchbox with rice or moisture-absorbing bags (those silica bags you can find in different products).
+Alternatively, put it in a bowl of rice and next to the dehumidifier.
 Wait for days.

 Don’t use a hairdryer or anything that can heat the gadget.
-It is drown, you don’t want to fry it too.
+It is drowned, you don’t want to fry it too.

 How long after can it revive?
 Funny anecdote.
 I cracked the screen of my Sony Z and got soaked.
-Started malfunctioning a few hours later.
-Switch it off, dry, rice for days, try to switch it on but not working.
-I brought it to the Sony repair shop and they told me that repairing the water damaged parts would cost basically almost as much as a new phone… I brought it home without repair, but kept it on a shelf close to the air con and dehumidifier.
+It started malfunctioning a few hours later.
+I switched it off, dried, rice for days, I tried to switch it on but it was not working.
+I brought it to the Sony repair shop and they told me that repairing the water-damaged parts would cost almost as much as a new phone… I brought it home without repair but kept it on a shelf close to the air-con and dehumidifier.
 Months later when I was going to use one of its internal parts for a little DIY, I gave it a try and… It switched on! 😄